kastldratza/zoomrec/README.md

 ---

 ## Roadmap

 - [ ] Refactoring
 - [ ] Create terraform stack to deploy in AWS
 - [ ] _Join a Meeting_ from calendar
 - [ ] _Sign In_ to existing Zoom account
 - [ ] _Join Breakout Room_
-- [ ] Join a meeting and start recording automatically by looking up a calendar
 - [ ] Support to record Google Meet, MS Teams, Cisco WebEx calls too
 - [ ] Ability to monitor recordings sessions in various containers